 According to Ford, “Enhanced Torque Vectoring Control applies steering pressure more aggressively and also adds cornering control, which applies torque to create a yaw effect based on the car’s understeer, both in power-on and power-off conditions.”
 While my track time was limited to three 30-second runs never once did I experience torque steer.
 Plenty of understeer (late braking on my part), but never torque steer.

-“Once into second gear, to place your left foot on the dead pedal and roll on and off the throttle around the course.
+“Once into second gear, place your left foot on the dead pedal and roll on and off the throttle around the course.
 No clutching in the corners and no shifting.”

-While the Focus ST is aimed at darling hot hatches, like the Volkswagen GTI and the Mazda Speed3, I don’t think it was built to compete directly with those vehicles.
+While the Focus ST is aimed at darling hot hatches, like the GTI and the Speed3, I don’t think it was built to compete directly with those vehicles.
 Instead I see its entrance as two fold.
 Partly it is a byproduct of product homogenization, One Ford.
-Even the name ‘ST’ is a European Focus moniker.
+Even the name ‘ST’ is a European moniker.
 The American performance Focus had always carried the ‘SVT’ badge.